elastic/kibana/CONTRIBUTING.md

 yarn es snapshot
 ```

-This will run Elasticsearch with a `trial` license and bootstraped with the user `elastic` and password `changeme`.
+This will run Elasticsearch with a `basic` license.
 Additional options are available, pass `--help` for more information.

 > You'll need to have a `java` binary in `PATH` or set `JAVA_HOME`.